“When two consultants get together, it’s usually a joyful conversation”

 Absolutely.
 And I think, um, you know, it’s really helpful when organizations have a regular practice around that.
-And I think, um, I’m seeing more and more executive directors be and working with their board chairs to be, um, more mindful about how they structure the regular board agenda to ensure that, um, you know, that, that there is time carved out.
+And I think I’m seeing more and more executive directors be and working with their board chairs to be more mindful about how they structure the regular board agenda to ensure that there is time carved out.
 Maybe it’s even labeled like this is our strategic issue that we’re gonna discuss.
 We’re not gonna, we’re not looking to make decisions right now.
 We’re just having a conversation to open things up.
 I think about things differently.
 And to have that as a regular piece of an agenda or um, a regular piece around education where, you know, we’re gonna we’re going to dive into a topic.
 Maybe it’s an issue-oriented, unrelated to the work of the organization.
 Maybe it’s um, you know, working on this specific aspect of being a board.
 Uh, so that can show up in different ways.
-But, um, kind of not having that retreat just be a one-off, but really building it into the regular practice of the organization as well.
+But kind of not having that retreat just be a one-off, but really building it into the regular practice of the organization as well.

 Dolph Goldenburg (24:59)

 I’m so glad you said that.
 There’s one organization I’ve been doing their annual board retreat probably since my first year of being a consultant.
 So about five years maybe.
-Yeah, I think I’ve, I think I’ve done it about five years, done their board retreat and for the last couple of years they are now at a point where at every board meeting they have what they call [inaudible].
-They have their topic meeting.
-Um, and so, you know, and so these are, these are literally, they take half of their time, half of the time that the board meets and they really explore a topic inside the meeting.
+Yeah, I think I’ve, I think I’ve done it about five years, done their board retreat and for the last couple of years they are now at a point where at every board meeting they have what they call their topic meeting.
+So these are, these are literally, they take half of their time, half of the time that the board meets and they really explore a topic inside the meeting.
 And I’ll share with you once they started doing that, their board retreats are so much deeper and so much better because they’re already being strategic.
 Now can I share with you the one radical thing I do?
-Um, uh, in, in, in, in my, in my board retreat contracts, I actually put this in my agreement in the board retreat.
-Um, and, and it’s kind of radical and uh, and I’d love to get your, your take, cause you might be like doll, that’s just stupid.
-So I, and I’m, you know, I, I’m fine being challenged so I’m fine with you being like delve, that’s just stupid.
+In my board retreat contracts, I actually put this in my agreement in the board retreat.
+And it’s kind of radical and uh, and I’d love to get your, your take, cause you might be like Dolph, that’s just stupid.
+I’m fine being challenged so I’m fine with you being like Dolph, that’s just stupid.
 But let me share with you the one radical thing that I do.
 And every board retreat agreement consulting agreement, I have a clause in there that says the board agrees to not hold a meeting at any point during the day of the retreat.

 Carol Hamilton (26:17)

 Hmm.
-I think that’s a, that’s a, that’s really smart cause it’s, even though it is good to have those times during regular meetings to, to think differently, you really need to create some boundaries around the retreat and how this is a different experience so that we can show up differently and, and, and, you know, go deeper, get to know each other better, build that trust, do all those things that, that will serve the organization the coming year.
+I think that’s a really smart clause it’s, even though it is good to have those times during regular meetings to think differently, you really need to create some boundaries around the retreat and how this is a different experience so that we can show up differently and, and, and, you know, go deeper, get to know each other better, build that trust, do all those things that, that will serve the organization the coming year.